-The problem of gathering this news quickly, of getting it into type and on the press prompily and of putting the finished newspaper into the hands of the readers at the moment when he has the leisure to read it is solved every weekday by the afternoon newspaper with greater or less success.
-It is a constantly changing problem, because the conditions surrounding it are various that every invention that lend wings to the newspaper in its mad daily race with time brings the perfect solution of the problem so much nearer The afternoon paper is still very far from being a perfect product even in a comparative sense.
-Probably no in a comparative sense. one realizes its shortcomings more keenly than those most intimately con cerned in putting it together. haste with which this daily synthesis is accomplished increases the liability to error, and the striving for accurac, on a conscientious afternoon paper i quite as 'strenuous as the race agains time, but I believe that with the constant improvement in methods, ma chinery and men the afternoon newspaper will inevitably outstrip its morning rival and become the leader in evfurnace, the heat of the voltaic arc is applied directly to the substance to be acted upon; in the resistance furnace heat results from the passage of the current in imperfectly conducting materials, without any localized arc; and in the incandescent furnace, the material acted upon is wholly non-conducting, requiring a conducting layer to start the process, Electric furnaces may also be distinguished as electrolytic, in which electric decomposition takes place, and electrothermic, in which on-ly heating effects are produced.
-Large electric furnaces-absorbing singly the equivalent of more than 1.000 horsepower-are a quite recent development and they have yielded the highest arti-ficial heat yet produced, probably exceeding 3,000 degrees C,
+The problem of gathering this news quickly, of getting it into type and on the press promptly and of putting the finished newspaper into the hands of the readers at the moment when he has the leisure to read it is solved every weekday by the afternoon newspaper with greater or less success.
+It is a It is a constantly changing problem, because the conditions surrounding it are vari-ant, but it is obvious that without the aid of the inventor it never could have been solved at all.
+It is equally obvi-ous that even inventor that beda been solved at all.
+It is equally obvi-ous that every invention that lends wings to the newspaper in its mad daily race with time brings the perfect solution of the problem so much nearer.
+The afternoon paper is still very far from being a perfect product even in a comparative sense.
+Probably no one realizes its shortcomings more keenly than those most intimately con-cerned in putting it together.
+The hot haste with which this daily synthesis is accomplished increases the liability to error, and the striving for accurac on a conscientious afternoon paper is

+"THE RISE OF THE AFTERNOON NEWSPAPER" SCIENTIFIC MISCELLANY.
+Three kinds of electric furnace are recognized by M. Keller.
+In the arc furnace, the heat of the voltaic are is applied directly to the substance to be cted upon; in the resistance furnace heat results from the passage of the current in imperfectly conducting materials, without any localized arc; and in the incandescent furnace, the ma-In the incandescent furnace, the ma-terial acted upon is wholly non-con-ducting, requiring a conducting layer to start the process.
+Electric furnaces may also be distinguished as electrolytic, in which electric decomposition takes place, and electrothermic, in which on-ly heating effects are produced.
+Large electric furnaces-absorbing singly the equivalent of more than 1.000 horse-power-are a guite recent development power-are a quite recent development and they have yielded the highest artificial heat yet produced, probably ex-ceeding 3,000 degrees C.